DeimosMH/CodeTasks/Notes/notes_C#.md

 message = message.Replace("--", " ");

 decimal.TryParse(numberString, out myConvert) // To safely test a cast operation

+// 2D array method
+string[,] AssignGroup(int groups = 6)
+{
+    string[,] result = new string[groups, pettingZoo.Length/groups];

+    for (int i = 0; i < groups; i++)
+    {
+        for (int j = 0; j < result.GetLength(1); j++)
+        {

+        }
+    }

+    return result;
+}

+try
+{
+   // try code block - code that may generate an exception }
+catch
+{
+   // catch code block - code to handle an exception /*The catch code block contains the code that's executed when an exception is caught.
+The catch block can handle the exception, log it, or ignore it.
+A catch block can be configured to execute when any exception type occurs, or only when a specific type of exception occurs.*/
+}
+finally
+{
+   // finally code block - code to clean up resources /*The finally code block contains code that executes whether an exception occurs or not.
+The finally block is often used to clean up any resources that are allocated in a try block.
+For example, ensuring that a variable has the correct or required value assigned to it.*/
+}

+...
+catch (NullReferenceException ex)
+{
+    Console.WriteLine("Error: The reference is null." + ex.Message);
+}
+catch (IndexOutOfRangeException ex)
+{
+    Console.WriteLine("Error: Index out of range." + ex.Message);
+}
+...

+// Configure and throw customized exceptions
+//  Message property of an exception is readonly // StackTrace property is often used to track the origin of the exception catch (FormatException)
+{
+    FormatException invalidFormatException = new FormatException("FormatException: User input values in 'BusinessProcess1' must be valid integers");
+    throw invalidFormatException;
+}

+//  throw can be used re-throw an exception from inside a catch code block
+    throw;
+// When you re-throw an exception, the original exception object is used, so you don't lose any information about the exception.

 ```

+### Compiler-generated exceptions

+`ArrayTypeMismatchException`: Thrown when an array can't store a given element because the actual type of the element is incompatible with the actual type of the array.
+`DivideByZeroException`: Thrown when an attempt is made to divide an integral value by zero.
+`FormatException`: Thrown when the format of an argument is invalid.
+`IndexOutOfRangeException`: Thrown when an attempt is made to index an array when the index is less than zero or outside the bounds of the array.
+`InvalidCastException`: Thrown when an explicit conversion from a base type to an interface or to a derived type fails at runtime.
+`NullReferenceException`: Thrown when an attempt is made to reference an object whose value is null.
+`OverflowException`: Thrown when an arithmetic operation in a checked context overflows.

 ### VSCode + C#